ademiltonnunes/RAG-Chatbot-Llama3/README.md

 - Flask: Web framework for efficient application implementation.
 - HTML and CSS: Creating a user-friendly and intuitive interface.
-- ChatGPT OpenAI GPT-3.5: Advanced language model for the base LLM.
+- Llama3 8B: Advanced language model for the base LLM.
 - LangChain for loading documents and answering questions by semantic search in a conversational Memory Buffer.

 ## Getting Started